contentful/slash-developers/docs/concepts/images.md

 page: :docsImages
 ---

 Images are a powerful way of explaining concepts, attracting a readers attention and creating an impact.
-Contentful has a seperate [Images API](/developers/docs/references/images-api/) that helps you add and retrieve image files in spaces, but also offers manipulation features to make images look how you want.
+Contentful has a separate [Images API](/developers/docs/references/images-api/) that helps you add and retrieve image files in spaces, but also offers manipulation features to make images look how you want.

 To best understand how to manipulate images we recommend you create a space filled with content from the 'Photo Gallery' example space.